feagi/feagi-rs/README.md

 └── ...
 ```

-All libraries are in `../feagi-core/crates/`
+The FEAGI core libraries live in `../feagi-core/crates/` in this monorepo and are published to crates.io.

 ## Development